Best flea treatments for cats 2024 to keep the pests at bay

 Another factor to consider is the type of treatment you’d most prefer to use.
 There are a range of options from topical preventives, flea collars and oral treatments to flea shampoos, sprays and combs.
 We recommend combining a fast-acting, but short-term treatment, with a longer-lasting one and products such as combs with flea collars or topical preventives to ensure your cat is adequately protected.

-Finally, the best flea treatments for cats are formulated differently to dog flea treatments and these are not interchangeable so always choose a product labelled specifically for cats and if unsure about what to purchase, speak to your veterinarian who can advise you on the best flea treatment for your kitty.
+Finally, the best flea treatments for cats are formulated differently to the best flea treatment for dogs and these are not interchangeable so always choose a product labelled specifically for cats.
+If you're unsure about what to purchase, speak to your veterinarian who can advise you on the best flea treatment for your kitty or take a look at our guide to the safest flea treatment for cats.

 What’s the fastest way to get rid of fleas on a cat?